 This is the term for the fifth taste sensation that describes deliciousness, savouriness, meatiness.

-The artificial form of umami is MSG.
-It appears in Worcestershire sauce, soy sauce, oyster sauce, Marmite, Bovril or Aromat.
-It also appears naturally in many foods, from beef and lamb to ham and seafood (abalone, crab, scallop, shrimp and lobster), tomatoes (and in most tomato products from ketchup to tomato-based pizza and pasta), asparagus and cheeses such as Parmesan and Roquefort.
-Oily fish (sardines, mackerel and tuna packed in oil) seem to have more an umami taste than lighter fish.
+There are several products that add umami depth to dishes: Worcestershire sauce, soy sauce, oyster/fish sauce, Marmite, and miso paste.
+Many foods are naturally umami-rich, from beef and lamb to ham and seafood (abalone, crab, scallop, shrimp and lobster), tomatoes (and in most tomato products from ketchup to tomato-based pizza and pasta), olives, and cheeses such as Parmesan.
+Oily fish like anchovies, sardines, mackerel seem to have more of an umami taste than lighter fish.
 The ‘sweet’ taste associated with many shellfish is actually the umami taste.
-Shiitake mushrooms also have umami, especially when they are dried.
+Shiitake and porcini mushrooms are also umami-rich, especially when they are dried.

 Because wine is produced by fermenting grapes, it has a natural umami component.
 Unsurprisingly the level of umami is higher in huge, rich, deeply fruity red wines and big, fat, creamy Chardonnays with extended lees contact.
 Wines that have been made from very ripe grapes (phenolic ripeness) simply have more of everything in them, including umami.